sami10644/sami10644/README.md

 - 👋 Hi, I’m @sami10644
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning computer vision
-- 💞️ I’m looking to collaborate on real life proje
+- 💞️ I’m looking to collaborate on real-life project.

 <!---
 sami10644/sami10644 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.